 • Location: La Porte

-• Years active: c.
+• Years Active in the Business: c.
 1904

 The only information we could confirm is that Sylvester Robowske (also spelled Robowski in some records) appears in the 1904 La Porte city directory as the proprietor of a saloon at 409 Tipton Street.
 Beyond this listing, very little is documented about his time in La Porte, and more research is needed.
 If you uncover anything else about this bottler, please let us know.
 He does NOT appear in the 1902 directory as an individual or under saloons.